-Each month, the COD system sends a SAS to your SAIG Mailbox.
+Each month, the COD system sends a SAS to your SAIG Mailbox that should be used for your external reconciliation.
 This report is generated by COD during the first weekend of the month with data through the end of the previous month (for example, the first weekend in September, COD generates a report for August and sends it to your school).
 The SAS reflects all cash transactions performed in G5 as reported to COD and all loan and disbursement detail reported by your school and accepted in COD.

 The SAS is a monthly statement, similar to a bank statement, that summarizes a school's processing activity for each month.
-(Your school can now request a School Account Statement (SAS) Disbursement Detail on an on demand basis.)
+Your school can now request a School Account Statement (SAS) Disbursement Detail on Demand report on an as needed basis for more frequent reconciliation.